tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 approach to developer tooling to ensure tooling consistency across the team and for anyone who wants to be able to contribute to Tendermint.

-### Popular alternatives to Buf

-[Prototool] was not considered as it appears deprecated, and the ecosystem seems to be converging on Buf at this time.

 ## Decision

-We will adopt a hybrid approach for now that involves generating Go stubs using `protoc` locally (i.e. developers must manually generate Go stubs and commit them in their pull request submissions), but Buf for linting, breakage checking and its registry (mainly in CI, with optional usage locally).
+We will adopt a hybrid approach for now that involves generating Go code using `protoc` locally (i.e. developers must manually generate Go code and commit them in their pull request submissions), but Buf for linting, breakage checking and its registry (mainly in CI, with optional usage locally).

 Failing CI when checking for breaking changes in `.proto` files will only happen when performing minor/patch releases.

+Local tooling will be favored over Docker-based tooling.

 ## Detailed Design

-This work would be split up across multiple pull requests:
+We currently aim to:

 1. Update to Buf `v1` to facilitate linting, breakage checking and uploading to the Buf registry.
-2. Configure CI:
+2. Configure CI appropriately for proto management:
    1. Uploading protos to the Buf registry on every release (e.g. the [approach][cosmos-sdk-buf-registry-ci] used by the Cosmos SDK).
    2. Linting on every pull request (e.g. the [approach][cosmos-sdk-buf-linting-ci] used by the Cosmos SDK).
+The linter passing should be considered a requirement for accepting PRs.
-   3. Checking for breaking changes in minor/patch version releases - see [\#8003].
+   3. Checking for breaking changes in minor/patch version releases and failing CI accordingly - see [\#8003].
    4. Add [clang-format GitHub Action] to check `.proto` file formatting.
+Format checking should be considered a requirement for accepting PRs.
-3. Update the Tendermint [`Makefile`](../../Makefile) to primarily facilitate local Protobuf stub generation, linting, formatting and breaking change
+3. Update the Tendermint [`Makefile`](../../Makefile) to primarily facilitate local Protobuf stub generation, linting, formatting and breaking change checking.
+More specifically:
-   checking:
    1. This includes removing the dependency on Docker and introducing the dependency on local toolchain installation.
 CI-based equivalents, where relevant, will rely on specific GitHub Actions instead of the Makefile.
-   2. Go stub generation will rely on `protoc` directly.
+   2. Go code generation will rely on `protoc` directly.

 ## Consequences